 What is Physiotherapy?

-Physiotherapy is a medical profession which helps restore, maintain and maximize a patient’s strength, movement, function, and their overall well-being.
-Physiotherapists have a deeper understanding of how the body works and special skills to access and treat injury or disability.
+Physiotherapy is a one amongst many health professions which helps restore, maintain and maximize a patient’s strength, movement, function, and their overall well-being.
+Physiotherapists have a deeper understanding of how the body works, the musculoskeletal conditions and special skills to access and treat injury or disability.

-Physiotherapy includes prevention of injury, rehabilitation and promotion of health & fitness.
-Physiotherapists work hand in hand with other professionals to help the patients.
+Physiotherapy includes prevention of injury, pain management, physical and neurology rehabilitation and promotion of health & fitness.
+Physiotherapists work hand in hand with other allied health professionals like occupational therapist, speech therapist to provide optimal patient care.

 The Right Physiotherapy Exercises

-A home exercise programme is a compulsory part of the physiotherapy treatment.
+A home exercise prescription is a compulsory part of the physiotherapy treatment.
 Exercises have been proven to be very crucial in the management of musculoskeletal conditions.
-To avoid mistakes, ensure that your physiotherapist prepares the exercises.
-The exercises will help you prevent injuries while focusing on the right goal.
+To avoid mistakes, ensure that your physiotherapist creates a regular assessment and treatment plan and prepares the exercises.
+The exercises will help you prevent injuries and give pain relief while focusing on the right goal.

 The programme should have various types of exercises directed towards the impairment of the specific condition you have.
-It is important to ensure that you use the correct exercises in physiotherapy parameters (repetitions/number of sets, rhythm, duration, number of times per day/week, resistance level).
+It is important to ensure that you use the correct exercises in physiotherapy/ occupational therapy parameters (repetitions/number of sets, rhythm, duration, number of times per day/week, resistance level).

 Mobility movements help lubricate your joint surfaces and maintain or increase range of motion.
 They are repeated movements on a specific body segment to the maximum level allowed.